benkemt/S7-Server-Iso-on-tcp/README.md

 ### Read/Write Examples

-The following examples use the default `dresse.csv` configuration:
+The following examples use the default 'address.csv' configuration:

 **Read REAL values from DB101:**
 - Variable: `DB101,REAL184` (reads float at byte 184, range 0-1800)